Skip to main content

 In the world of energy transition, energy and grid companies are tackling enormous challenges every day.
 The growing demand for renewable energy requires not only the construction of new assets, but also the renovation of existing, outdated systems.
 This task is becoming increasingly complex, especially since the lifespan of many installations is nearing its limit and the need for sustainable solutions is growing by the day.

 In recent years, therefore, many organizations in the energy sector have invested heavily in large project organizations.
 But after the construction of this infrastructure, the next challenge often begins: the transition from a project organization to a management organization.
 This process is often a source of friction because the goals, perspectives and interests of the two organizations do not always align.
-To overcome this complexity, I have seen the role of asset management director emerge.
+To overcome this complexity, the role of Asset Management Director was created.
 A role that, although still fairly new and unknown in the energy sector, has proven crucial in creating a bridge between project and management organizations.

-The role of asset management director does not yet officially exist within the energy world, but in recent years I have personally experienced how valuable this position can be.
-At water company Dunea, I took on this role and from this it became clear that there is a growing need for someone who can bridge the gap between project and management organizations.
+The role of Director of Asset Management does not yet officially exist within the energy world, but I have personally experienced in recent years how valuable this position can be.
+I am Niels, Chief Enabler of People at Ecopulz, and on assignment at water company Dunea I took on this role.
+This clearly showed that there is a growing need for someone who can bridge the gap between project and management organizations.
 In the energy transition, where fast switching and seamless collaboration is necessary, this role can be crucial.

-As an asset management director, you stand between two worlds.
+As Director of Asset Management, you stand between two worlds.
 On one side you have the project organization, which is focused on designing and realizing assets according to specific requirements and goals.
 On the other hand, there is the management organization, which is responsible for the long-term maintenance and optimization of these assets.
 Both have their own perspectives, responsibilities and priorities.
-The art of the asset management director lies in bringing these divergent interests together and ensuring a smooth transfer from projects to management.
+The art of the Director of Asset Management lies in bringing these divergent interests together and ensuring a smooth transfer from projects to management.

 The value of communication and understanding